 Chalk River Revitalization

-The objective is to revitalize and modernize the Chalk River site and transform it into a world-class, state of-the-art nuclear science and technology campus.
+AECL is investing $1.3 billion over ten years to revitalize and modernize the Chalk River Laboratories site and transform it into a world-class, state of-the-art nuclear science and technology campus, starting in 2016.

-Activities are already well underway.
-The Harriet Brooks Laboratory Building was commissioned in 2017 and enables cutting-edge research in chemistry and materials.
-A new tritium laboratory was also commissioned 2018 and is designed to handle high-specific activity tritium, thereby enabling unique research activities.
+- A new tritium laboratory is designed to handle high-specific activity tritium, thereby enabling unique research activities.

 Photo Caption: Artistic impression of Chalk River Laboratories Campus Revitalization